 Photography students learn to combine typography and photographic imagery to create promotional materials for a photography exhibit.
 Adobe InDesign is used.
+Prerequisite(s): PH 274.

 CD 441 - Broadcast Design

 This course guides students through the process of creating successful time-based design projects, which may be disseminated or broadcast via digital networks.
 The concept of incorporating motion, sound, and interactivity is introduced and experimentation with nontraditional design solutions is encouraged.